sjullieb/pig-latin/README.md

-# _Leap Year HW_
+# _Pig Latin Translator_

-#### _A simple web application that allows a user to input a number and determine if that number equates to a date that is a leap year, Created 1/24/2019_
+#### _A simple web application that translates a sentence in Pig Latin, Created 1/24/2019_

 #### By _**Maddy Haldeman & Yulia Shidlovskaya**_

 ## Description

-_A simple web app that uses behavior-driven development to take input from a form and determine if the date provided falls on a leap year.
+_A simple web app that uses behavior-driven development to take input from a form and translates it to Pig Latin language.
 It uses the following specifications:_

 * _The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels;_
   - Example Input: 3